 Construction of the eastern tunnel entrance will involve construction activity in South Yarra Siding Reserve, Osborne and William streets and within the existing rail corridor.

 A tunnel boring machine (TBM) retrieval box will be required in the rail reserve between Osborne Street and the existing Sandringham line.
-TBMs will be used to create the tunnels linking the eastern tunnel entrance to Domain Station and the rest of the network.
+TBMs will be used to create the tunnels linking the eastern tunnel entrance to Anzac Station and the rest of the network.